Skip Navigation and Go To Content

 Current News

-In March 2024 in the US, we saw a second case of spillover of influenza H5N1 into humans.
+In March 2024 in the US, we saw a second case of spillover of influenza H5N1 into humans with two additional cases in May 2024.
 The first case, in 2022, was a mild infection, and the person survived.
-Similarly, in the most recent case, the person experienced an eye infection and has recovered.
-What’s unusual is that this 2024 case in Texas was in a dairy farm worker, and the person got their infection from a cow infected with the avian influenza H5N1 virus.
-Public health officials in other states have found dairy cows infected with highly pathogenic avian influenza (HPAI) avian influenza H5N1, but no other human cases have been detected as of April 17, 2024.
+Similarly, in two of the three most recent cases (2024), the infected individuals only experienced an eye infection.
+However, the third infected individual experienced an eye infection as well as flu-like symptoms including cough.
+What’s unusual is that the 2024 cases were in farm workers, and the sources of infections were cows infected with the avian influenza H5N1 virus.
+Public health officials in other states have found dairy cows infected with avian influenza H5N1, but no other human cases have been detected as of May 30, 2024.

 Epidemiologists and public health professionals are keeping a very close watch on the situation for several reasons.

-• This is the first time we’ve found avian influenza in so many different types of mammals, and this provides many opportunities for the influenza virus to mutate and/or reassort and infect humans more easily.
+• This is the first time we’ve found avian influenza in so many different types of mammals, and this provides many opportunities for the influenza virus to mutate and/or reassort, and possibly infect humans more easily.

 • We are unsure how cows become infected.
-Each cow was either infected directly by a bird or cows are infecting other cows, which is more worrisome.
+Each cow was either infected directly by a bird or cows are infecting other cows, which is more concerning.

-• Although we’ve only seen one case of humans infected with H5N1 from cows as of April 17, 2024, there is a possibility that more cases will occur.
-With each case, it is more likely that the influenza H5N1 virus will change to infect humans more easily.
+• Although we’ve only seen three cases of humans infected with H5N1 from cows so far this year, as of May 30, 2024, there is a possibility that more cases will occur.
+With each case, it is more likely that the H5N1 influenza virus will change, and it’s possible that these changes may lead to greater communicability or more severe disease in humans.

 Outlook